It’s safe to say that most financial advisors want to do their job to the best of their ability. That means having the necessary information to do so.

 Wait, why would you discuss matters that you’re not being compensated for?

-Because being someone’s one trusted advisor means fully assessing where they are today in order to best plan for tomorrow and beyond.
+As someone’s one trusted advisor, you are fully assessing where they are today in order to best plan for tomorrow and beyond.
 And that starts with putting their needs above your own motivations.

 If you don’t want to spend time talking about areas important to your client simply because you’re not technically compensated for it, Consolidated Planning might not be the best fit for your career.